java merge text files with GroupDocs.Merger for Java

 Step 3: Save Merged Output

-Finally, save the merged content to a new file:
+Finally, write the combined content to a new file location:

 String outputFilePath = "YOUR_OUTPUT_DIRECTORY/merged.txt";